Quintoneee/azure-network-protocols/README.md

   <img src="https://i.imgur.com/p9znFwj.jpeg" height="50%" width="50%" alt="Inbound rule"/>
 </p>
 <p>
-We are going to change the inboiund rule again to allow the ICMP traffic to resume.
-Now whenever this happen you will see the ping start to go down the page again as well as the reply and request start to resume with the ICMP traffic.
+We are going to change the inbound rule again to allow the ICMP traffic to resume.
+Now, whenever this happens, you will see the ping start to go down the page again as well as the reply and request start to resume with the ICMP traffic.
 </p>
 <br />